elucian/bee/syntax/overview.md

 ## Rules

-An rule is a named code block that can resolve one or multiple tasks.
+An rule is a named code block that can play one or multiple tasks.

 **pattern**
 ```